BBVA/gitbook/README.md

 ![Security Logo](.gitbook/assets/photo.png)

-We research new security tendencies, techniques and solutions in about cybersecurity issues, especially focused in SecDevOps processes.
+We research new security tendencies, techniques and solutions in about cybersecurity issues, especially focused in DevSecOps processes.

 **Explore our open sourced projects:**